TheBranchDriftCatalyst/hakboard/README.md

 ## Overview

-This is a custom digital dashboard inspired by Dakboard, designed to offer more interactive features and integration capabilities, particularly with Notion for database connections.
-As well as resolve the constant disconnects that occurred with Dakboard.
-Dissatisfied with Dakboard's limited interactivity and feature set, I created this project to provide a highly customizable and interactive platform.
+Dissatisfied with Dakboard's limited interactivity and feature set, I created this project to provide a highly customizable and interactive platform to create POC dashboards for all my projects.
 It includes interactive widgets, seamless Notion integration for real-time data display, and extensive customization options to fit my needs.

+- MVP Goal is to create a basic Dakboard replacement dashboard
+- Once done, i will focus on expanding this to encompass dashboards/uis for my personal hacking projects
+  - Utilize a consistent widget, provider pattern for my personal coding ecosystem
+  - LLM Chatbot Interface connected to personal project 'the corpus'
+    - MVP RAG chatbot utilizing Notion DB
+    - OTher Datasources to include data around transcoding/etl pipelines
+  - Home Assistant Integrations (low low priority when i decide i need HA)

 ## Status